sdsc-hpc-training-org/basic_skills/connecting-to-hpc-systems/connect-to-comet.md

 [Back to Top](#top)
 <hr>

-## <a name="term-app-mac-users"></a>Mac Users
+## <a name="term-app-mac-users"></a>Mac & Linux Users
-For Mac users, the Terminal application is typically used for connections.
+For Mac & Linux users, the *Terminal* application is typically used for connections.
 This is done from the command line:

     ssh -X username@<hostname>